Below is an excerpt from a training video that we offer store associates to help answer the commonly asked questions about RV holding tank problems.

 Simple routine maintenance with RV Digest-It will enhance their RVing experience and will save them loads of money and hassle down the road.

 That’s it for my training.
 I know there is a lot here to digest, so feel free to go back and rewatch any sections that you need clarification on.
 You can also find a transcript of this training session in the link in the description.
 And lastly, always feel free to reach out to me if you need further clarification or have a question on something that wasn’t covered here.
-Again my email is email@example.com.
+Again our email is firstname.lastname@example.org.

 Thank you for taking the time to help your customers.
 Happy camping!